sofiafer08/CyberHojaldre/Code_Explained/README.md

     *   It then checks for the HuskyLens camera and prepares it for color detection.

 *   **Main Operation Loop:**
-    *   The core of the code is a loop that constantly checks a specific order of events:
+    *   The loop constantly checks a specific order of events:
         1.  **Shutdown Check:** It first checks if the maximum number of sequences has been reached to begin the shutdown process.
-        2.  **Continuous Ultrasonic Monitoring:** The ultrasonic sensors are *always active*.
-If an obstacle is detected, the robot immediately stops, turns mildly away from it, and then continues forward.
-This takes priority to prevent collisions.
+        2.  **Continuous Ultrasonic Monitoring:** The ultrasonic sensors are the least importnat part of the code.
+If a wall is detected, the robot turns mildly away from it, and then continues forward.
+This in done top avoid walls in case Cap. gets to close to them.
+This is vital to ensure the HuskyLens has a clear vieww of all the obtsacles.
+If its to close to one side, its posible he'll miss the detctio of certain obstacles.
         3.  **Color Detection & Reaction:** The robot simultaneously looks for colors.
-The reaction depends on the color found:
+He has to given instruction in case he detcts one of the two possible sets of colors:
-            *   **Blue/Orange:** The robot completes its forward motion, turns in the corresponding direction, then reverses to bump into the wall.
-It then tallies a sequence and enters a pause period where it ignores further blue/orange lines.
+            *   **Blue/Orange:** The robot will continue a forward motion for a few seconds loneger, sort of a delay before turning.
+This is so that he has advanced enough to turn and bump into the walll behind him.
+He first turns in the corresponding direction, then reverses to bump into the wall.
+This way, he can always center himself and is awa.re of all the onjevts in front of him.
+This preventes him from turning too sharply or too wideley and missing obstacles around him.
+When completing this sequence, he also tallies it up so as to keep track of how many laps are missing.
+Once he reaches 12, he will stop.
+Lastly, after the detection of one of the colored lines, he enters a pause period where it ignores further blue/orange lines so as to not detect the same line when going forward again.
-            *   **Red/Green:** The robot treats these as obstacles in its path.
-It stops, reverses briefly, and then performs a sequenced turn (left-then-right or right-then-left) to navigate around the virtual obstacle before continuing forward.
+            *   **Red/Green:** This feature allows him to avoid obstacles.
+When detcting either green or red, he stops, reverses briefly so as to not bump into the obstacle, and then performs a sequenced turn (left-then-right or right-then-left) to navigate around the virtual obstacle before continuing forward.
+When he makes thsi maneuver he ensures the obstacle is avoided, but also places hinmslef back in his path.

 *   Once the robot completes its maximum number of sequences, it stops its motor, bringing the course run to a complete end.